wso2/docs-updates/en/docs/updates/faq.md

 - Run WSO2 software in production.
 - Receive all updates.
-- Access WSO2 support.
-- View migration scriptions, documentation, and run-books.
-- And much more.
+- Access WSO2 support and much more.

 Find out more about [WSO2 Subscriptions](https://wso2.com/subscription/)